 Your doctor may recommend CABG if other treatments, such as lifestyle changes or medicines, haven't worked.
 He or she also may recommend CABG if you have severe blockages in your large coronary (heart) arteries, especially if your heart's pumping action has already grown weak.

-CABG also might be a treatment option if you have blockages in your coronary arteries that can't be treated with percutaneous (per-ku-TA-ne-us) coronary intervention (PCI), commonly known as angioplasty.
+CABG also might be a treatment option if you have blockages in your coronary arteries that can't be treated with percutaneous coronary intervention (PCI), also known as coronary angioplasty.

 Your doctor will decide whether you're a candidate for CABG based on factors such as: